 Catch a magical display of bioluminescence

 If you are lucky, you may see a bioluminescence display in the cove!
-We were lucky enough to learn about the phenomenon by some other guests during our visit.
+We were lucky enough to learn about the phenomenon from some other guests during our visit.
 It happened to be gently raining that evening, so as we stood on the edge of the shore, every raindrop hitting the water created a tiny green flash.
 Magical!

 Watch the deer